Andrew Jackson and the slave trade: Slave trading, 1789–1799

 It is unclear where Jackson collected the enslaved people he carried south, and in what quantities of people he trafficked.
 Until Robertson's 1794 Nickajack Expedition tied off the bloody conflict with the Cherokee, the Cumberland district remained "as violent a world as any American ever inhabited."
 The Cumberland was almost an island in the land; one historian wrote that "the Cumberland Basin provides a good example of the often jagged, leapfrog pattern of settlement.
 The frontier was less like a tier or line than a loosely joined series of salients, tongues, and 'bubbles'.
 Davidson County was a bubble separated from the older Tennessee settlements by several hundred miles of wilderness."
 Nashville proper remained but a small settlement in this era, with a total population in 1800 of about 350 people, approximately 150 of whom were slaves.
 Davidson County (which in 1800 encompassed large portions of what are now Cheatham and Rutherford counties) was largely populated by Jackson's kin, including 39 in-laws or direct descendants of John Donelson.
 As one history put it, "The entire neighborhood was made up largely of Donelsons and their connections, each possessing plantations of a thousand or more acres."
 In 1790, more than half of all Black Americans lived in just two states, Virginia and Maryland (with the vast majority of the remainder dwelling in North Carolina and South Carolina, although there were at that time also substantial populations of slaves living in Delaware, Georgia, New York, New Jersey, and Pennsylvania).
 Delaware, Maryland, and Virginia were "already net exporters" of slaves in the 1790s, shortly joined by the District of Columbia, and North Carolina, whereas Tennessee, admitted in 1796 as the 16th U.S. state, would not become a net exporter of slaves until the 1850s.
-Historians know not to what purpose Jackson "crossed the wilderness between Knoxville and Nashville 22 times—once alone, 'when the Indians were most numerous and hostile.
-The old "drovers' road" from the Carolinas went to Knoxville through the Saluda Gap, and Knoxville was the Tennessee starting point for the Philadelphia Wagon Road (Jackson's brief service in the House and the Senate certainly gave him occasion to visit the national capital then located in Philadelphia).
-Philadelphia to Pittsburgh, in western Pennsylvania, offered a connection to comparatively swift travel southwest via the Ohio River.
-From 1798 to 1804, Jackson had the travel obligations of a state judge, an annual route through county after county where he no doubt presided in many cases from a tavern bench, since only the most rustic of courthouses had yet been assembled from chestnut, oak, spruce, and poplar logs brought out of the woods.
-During Nashville's earliest history, "Philadelphia being the favorite market of the Nashville merchants, they would leave here on horseback, and it would take them nearly six weeks to reach the city of 'Brotherly Love'.
-All purchases were then sent through by wagons."
-Shipping between Baltimore and Nashville involved "six-horse teams" that cost $10 for every 100 pounds of freight.
-The return route from Baltimore or Philadelphia to Nashville went "across the Alleghenies, through Jonesboro, Knoxville, and Kingston, and then across the Cumberland Mountains, via Sparta and Lebanon to Nashville."